Border crossings are always extremely confusing, especially if you are backpacking or traveling in South America.

 There is also an ATM close to where you are dropped off for anyone that wants to take out some Peruvian soles.

-The Point is one of my favorite hotels in Mancora.
-Why?
-Because of its perfect location right on the beach.
+The Point is a chill and social hostel in Mancora with an amazing location right on the beach.
 It has an amazing atmosphere and simple decor as well as the perfect balance between partying and a good night’s rest.

 The outdoor common area with a pool is an excellent place to relax after a long day exploring Mancora or to meet some new people.